filecoin-project/lotus-docs/content/en/blog/This-Week-In-Lotus-2022/Week31.md

 :wave: **Hey everyone and welcome to This Week in Lotus!**

-A soft-lunch of a new lightweight snapshot service where announced yesterday that will eventually replace the current documented snapshot steps in the Lotus Docs.
+A soft-launch of a new lightweight snapshot service where announced yesterday that will eventually replace the current documented snapshot steps in the Lotus Docs.
 [We really recommend you check it out](https://pl-strflt.notion.site/pl-strflt/Lightweight-Filecoin-Chain-Snapshots-17e4c386f35c44548f5863afb7b5e024), and adjust your operations accordingly if you rely on snapshots.

 [Lotus V1.17.0](https://github.com/filecoin-project/lotus/releases/tag/v1.17.0) was released this week.
 It includes a lot of new features and improvements!
 AppImage build targets are working again with v1.17.0, and homebrew installs now also supports M1 based macs.